mFedorchuk/Suitest/README.md

 * Very simple to use
 * Minimum functions and maximum capacity
-* Client-side and server-side (including NodeJS) support
+* Client-side and server-side (including Node.js) support
 * One of the most lightweightest libraries for unit testing
 * Support for working with asynchronous code
 * Outline function callbacks!